 Director, Business AffairsApply

-- Assist existing Business Affairs SVPs on development projects, primarily by drafting agreements for deals made by such existing SVPs for rights, writers, producers, directors and actors in connection with the development and production of Original Programming.
+Support the team on development projects, primarily by drafting and executing agreements for any deals made for rights, writers, producers, directors and actors in connection with the development and production of Original Programming.

-- Interact seamlessly with and obtain input from executives in the creative, production, business affairs administration and finance departments.
+Anticipating the practical implication for development, production and marketing of provisions requested by talent representatives is essential, as is the skills to interact seamlessly with and gather input from executives in the creative, production, business affairs administration and finance departments.

-- Assist SVP’s on on-going productions, including clearance, above-the-line labor issues, actor test options and writing staff deals.
+Assist with ongoing productions, including clearance, production legal supervision, above-the-line labor issues, actor test options and writing staff deals.

-- Assist EVP Business Affairs with rights inquiries, quitclaims, marketing inquiries and gathering information for other departments.
+Assist with rights inquiries, quitclaims, marketing inquiries and gathering information for other departments.

-Applicant must also have a good understanding of the television industry, with a focus on premium television.
+Industry Knowledge: A good understanding of the television industry, with a focus on premium television is required.
 Familiarity with different forms of exhibition and licensing in the digital arena is desired.

-Must have a minimum of two to four years experience (and preferably with experience in either motion picture/television legal affairs).
-Will also consider candidates with no motion picture or television experience, but very strong academic and law firm experience who want to get into the entertainment industry.
-JD is required, preferably from a top-tier law school.
+Must have a minimum of two to four years’ experience (and preferably with experience in either motion picture/television legal affairs).